Teradata/jaqy/doc/command/importtable.rst

 ``.importtable`` command creates a staging table that matches the schema of the current import.

-Since the schema generated is mostly a guess, it may fail sometimes.
+Since the schema generated is mostly a guess, it may fail sometimes due to not being able to generate the right type information.

 The first time when it runs, it needs to scan the entire data to obtain the schema.

+Currently, it only supports AVRO and CSV formats.

 Syntax
 ~~~~~~